Coronavirus: Italy will ask for Euro 2020 to be postponed, according to Italian FA President

 By Reuters

-Italy's football federation will ask for Euro 2020 to be postponed over the coronavirus outbreak so they can complete the Serie A season.
+Italy's football federation will ask for the Euro 2020 tournament to be postponed over the coronavirus outbreak.

 "We will propose to UEFA the delay of the European Championships," Gabriele Gravina, president of the Italian Football Federation told the SportMediaset television channel.